How Does Investment Banking Work? A Simple Starter Guide

 Sales and trading

-Investment banks have a significant network of investors and corporations who may be interested in working with other companies.
+Investment banks have a significant network of investors and corporations that may be interested in working with other companies.
 They assist with all stages of selling and trading financial assets and investments.

 Equity research